 Running this race called life is never easy.
 In this book, Running Pastor Ferdie Cabiling shares key insights that he gained through running races in life, both literally and figuratively.
 He tells the stories from his run across the Philippines for almost 50 days.
 Run shows us that to finish strong, we need to fix our eyes on Jesus, the author and finisher of our faith, as we run the race set before us.

-Available in major bookstores nationwide!
+Available on Amazon, Kindle, and major bookstores nationwide!

 My First, Second & Third Attempts at Parenting by Steve Murrell